ShreyKumar/StudyCat/deliverable-02/iteration-02.plan.md

  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Don't forget to **explain why** you chose this workflow.

 The main workflow we chose was to have group work on their own branch, and then after a task is completed, we will do a pull request from their own branch onto master.
+The pull request will be looked over by each member of their own respective team before it is pushed onto the master branch by any member of that team.

 The reason why we did this was to make sure that each branch wouldn't conflict with other branches.
 It would also promote more freedom between each team as we have working versions of the product protected on master.
+Another benefit of this is to make sure that we would always have working code on the master branch ready.
+This meant that during presentations on Mondays, we could be sure that we had something working and someone didn't push any code that broke our display product.

 ## Product